 What causes fibromyalgia to strike suddenly?
 There are many different explanations that have been offered.
 A few of these include:

-Once this condition has been triggered, symptoms may flare up at any time, and many of the issues that trigger the symptom initially can also cause flare-ups to occur.
+Once this condition has been triggered, symptoms may flare up at any time.
+Many of the issues that trigger the symptom can also cause flare-ups to occur.

 Initial diagnosis can be difficult because there is no one test that can accurately diagnose fibromyalgia.
-Plus, it is estimated that as much as 30% of doctor visits are for symptoms that are included in the list of fibromyalgia symptoms, though most do not meet all of the criteria for a diagnosis.
+Plus, as much as 30% of doctor visits are for symptoms that are in the list of fibromyalgia symptoms, though most do not meet all of the criteria for a diagnosis.